aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q5
-### ✍Understanding the differences between State and Props in React
+### 💥 Understanding the differences between State and Props in React

 <div align="right">